songmeo/advancedcpp/README.md

 <br>5.`intCountItems();`
 <br>Returnsthe total number of items in the container.
 <br>6.`map<int, list<Item*> *> *GetGroup(char c);`
 <br>Returns the pointer to map containing all the items from group c.
-If the group does not exist, returns nullptr.
 <br>7.`void PrintGroup(char c);`
 <br>Prints all the items from group c in command prompt window in easily readable format(see Appendix).
 <br>Items from the same subgroup must be ordered by their names.
-If the group was not found, throws invalid_argument_exception.
 <br>8.`intCountGroupItems(charc);`
 <br>Returns the current number of items in group c.
 If the group does not exist, returns 0.
 <br>9.`list<Item*> *GetSubgroup(charc, int i);`
 <br>Returns the pointer to listcontaining all the items from subgroup i from group c.
-<br>If the subgroup does not exist, returns nullptr.
 <br>10.`voidPrintSubgroupByNames(charc, int i);`
 <br>Prints all the items from subgroup i from group cin command prompt window in easily readable format (see Appendix).
 <br>Items must be ordered by their names.
-If the subgroup was not found, throws invalid_argument_exception.
 <br>11.`voidPrintSubgroupByDates(char c, int i);`
 <br>Prints all the items from subgroup i from group cin command prompt window in easily readable format (see Appendix).
 <br>Items must be ordered by their timestamps.
-If the subgroup was not found, throws invalid_argument_exception.
 <br>12.`intCountSubgroupItems(charc, int i);`
 <br>Returns the current number of items in subgroup i from group c.
 If the subgroup does not exist, returns 0.
 <br>13.`Item* GetItem(char c, int i, strings);`
 <br>Returns the pointer to the first of items specified by group c, subgroup i and name s.
-If the item was not found returns nullptr.
 <br>14.`voidPrintItem(char c, int i, string s);`
 <br>Prints the first of item specified by group c, subgroup i and name s.
 If the item was not found throws invalid_argument_exception.
 <br>15.`Item*InsertItem(char c, int i, string s, Date d);`
 <br>Creates and inserts the specified item.
 Returns the pointer to new item.
 If the specified item already exists or the input parameters are not correct, returns nullptr.
-<br>If necessary, creates the missing group and subgroup.
 <br>16.`list<Item*> *InsertSubgroup(chars, inti, initializer_list<Item*> items);`
 <br>Creates and inserts the specified subgroup (i.e. list of pointers to  items).
 The initializer_listcontains pointers to new items.
 Returns the pointer to new list.
-<br>If the specified subgroup already exists or the input parameters are not correct, returns nullptr.
-If necessary, creates the missing group.
 <br>17.`map<int, list<Item *> *> *InsertGroup(charc, initializer_list<int> subgroups, initializer_list<initializer_list<Item *>> items);`
 <br>Creates and inserts the specified group (i.e. map in which the keys are Item members.
-<br>Subgroup and values are pointers to lists containing pointers to items).
-The subgroups initializer_list presents the keys to be included into the new map.
-<br>The items initializer_list contains initalizer_lists presenting pointers to items to be included.
-The first initalizer_list from items corresponds to the first integer in subgroups.
 <br>Returns the pointer to new map.
-If the specified group already exists or the input parameters are not correct, returns nullptr.
 <br>18.`bool RemoveItem(charc, inti, strings);`
 <br>Removes the specified item.
-If after removing the subgroup has no members(i.e. its list is empty), remove it too.
-If after that the group (i.e. map) is empty, remove it also.
 <br>All the not used memory must be released.
-Return value: false if the item was not found, otherwise true.
 <br>19.`boolRemoveSubgroup(char c, int i);`
 <br>Removes the specified subgroup(i.e. list of pointers to items).
-If after removing the corresponding group (i.e. map) has no members, remove it too.
 <br>All the not used memory must be released.
-Return value: false if the subgroup was not found, otherwise true.
 <br>20.`boolRemoveGroup(charc);`
 <br>Removes the specified group.
 All the not used memory must be released.

-Return value: false if the group was not found, otherwise true.
+# Coursework 2

+## Task
+Update  the  software  implemented  in  Coursework  1  with  the  possibility  to  receive  new  items through a named pipe.

+## Application ICS0025PipeServer

+## Requirements
+1. The client application is controlled by commands typed by user:
+<br>a. connect opens the pipe file and sends the first readymessage.
+<br>b. stop sends the stopmessage (see above)and closes the pipe file.After this command the client application must stay active and the user must be able to type command connectonce more.
+<br>c. exit forces the client to print the contents of data structure and exit the application.The client application must obey this command at any moment.
+2. The readymessages except the first onemust besent automatically.
+3. The client’s software must all time be under the user’s control.
+It means that:
+<br>a.
+The  keyboard  must  never  be  blocked:  the  user should  beable  to  type  commandsat  any moment.
+Consequently there must at least threethreads: one for listening the keyboard, one for reading data from the server and one for sending messages to the server.Reading from and writing to server must be asynchronous.
+<br>b.
+If the server exits or closes the connection, the client must inform the user butcontinue to run.